good

 Tasks & Planning

-You can directly add a task to a view on the Projects screen, or anywhere else in the platform's interface by clicking on the plus symbol in the upper right and then "Task".
+You can add tasks directly within any view in the project area or from anywhere in the interface by clicking the plus icon at the top right and then selecting “Task”.

 There are multiple ways to add new tasks.